sipeki/sfia2-colourpicker/README.md

 - When everything is as it should be and the micro service still does not run means that there is a fundamental issue with the declarations before the function is declared.
 - Solo work is a slower process rather than in groups.
-- A secure implementation requires DevOps to carry out manual tasks.
+- A secure implementation requires DevOps to carry out manual tasks. .SSH Docker Login
-- Containerization provides a flexible method to roll out micro services without over head of setting up new hardware.
+- Containerization provides a flexible method to roll out micro services without overhead of setting up box.
 It is elastic.
 - It was difficult to visualise how the application was to be developed as I technologies frameworks and concepts were unknown.
-- Devops, cloud computing, containerisation, micro services is perfect symbiosis.
+- Devops, cloud computing, containerisation, micro services are perfect symbiosis.